-- Maintain existing service levels with some increases in operational expenses and revenues.
-The goal was to achieve this without an increase in the tax rate. - Continue to dedicate 8.5 cents of the tax levy toward the Five Year CIP and implement Year 3 of the plan. - Continue to work with developer partners to determine more concrete plans for development of Town owned property and adjoining properties for the Town Center project.
+- Maintain existing service levels with the addition of potentially one new position.
+This would require moderate increases in operational expenses and revenues. - Determine a contribution that the Town could make to help fund the construction of a new library facility. - Continue to dedicate 8.5 cents of the tax levy toward year five of the Five-Year Capital Improvement Plan. - Continue to work with developer partners to determine more concrete plans for development of the Town Center project.